TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Database/QueryBuilder/Index.rst

 Remarks:

 * This object is stateless and can be called and worked on as often as needed.
-It however is bound to the specific connection a statement is created for and is thus only available through the `QueryBuilder` which is specific for one connection, too.
+It however bound to the specific connection a statement is created for and is thus only available through the `QueryBuilder` which is specific for one connection, too.